-At GCSE, students study Elizabethan England, Weimar and Nazi Germany, Superpower Relations and the Cold War and Crime and Punishment through Time.
+At GCSE, students study Elizabethan England, Weimar and Nazi Germany, Superpower Relations and the Cold War and Migration through Time.
 The A-Level course focuses on Revolution and Settlement in Early Modern Britain, 1625-1701, Russian Revolutions 1894-1924 and Civil Rights and Race Relations in the USA, 1850-2009.

 Recently, History students have been involved in an intergenerational project with the Maidenhead Heritage Centre, and have visited Auschwitz as part of the Holocaust Education Trust’s work on developing understanding through schools.

 If parents wish to purchase books to help with their child's studying, here is a recommended list: